 Upon opening our eyes to these pollinators all around us, the variety of species living on our doorsteps can be surprising.
 As merely an amateur bee enthusiast myself, I have noticed species descending from a few different pollinator families – from our old friends known as “The Big Seven” group of bumblebee species (the Buff-tailed Bumblebee, Tree Bumblebee, White-tailed Bumblebee, Common Carder Bee, Red-tailed Bumblebee, Garden Bumblebee & Early Bumblebee) to Solitary Bees who prefer to live a more independent lifestyle.
-A personal favourite of mine is the Tawny Mining Bee (pictured) and one of five species in particular focus for the North East Bee Hunt.
+A personal favourite of mine is the Tawny Mining Bee and one of eight species in particular focus for the North East Bee Hunt.
 I have been fortunate enough to encounter several of these little red beauties foraging nearby, adding their own colour to the buzz of spring.

 A love of nature and the pollinators that live amongst it is one thing, but why should we record the species that we encounter?
 If we seek to aid pollinators, of course, the first step in effective conservation efforts is the recording of species.
 By contributing to the North East Bee Hunt, we can help lay the foundations for conservation in our region.
 This data allows experts to step in and formulate the most suitable plans for conserving species.
 There are myriad reasons for seeking to protect pollinators too.
 Not only do they play a large part in the pollination of our ever-dwindling array of wildflowers (just take a look at this beautiful bee orchid – a species which, incredibly, has actually evolved in appearance to harness the immense power of bee pollination!), but they also make a sizeable contribution to agriculture.
 Largely responsible for the pollination of numerous crops, including peas, strawberries, apples and tomatoes, their economic impact is hefty.
 According to The Bumblebee Conservation Trust, insect pollinators are estimated to provide the UK economy with an annual boost of around £600 million, and a whopping €14.2 billion across the EU.
 Needless to say, their influence in the natural world clearly translates to human civilisation.